Skip to content

 createdThe identification resource has been created for the customer.

-pendingThe identification process has been triggered and the video identification URL and reference are generated.
-You must redirect the customer to the URL to complete the identification process with IDnow.
+pendingThe identification process has been triggered, and the video identification URL and reference have been generated.
+Redirect the customer to the URL to complete the identification.

-pending_failedThe identification is currently under review.
+pending_failedThe identification is currently under review by the provider.
 You cannot offer banking services to the customer at this stage.
-The identification might eventually turn to successful, but it is unlikely.

 successfulThe video identification was successful.
 The customer can be onboarded.
-Please note that the customer's data might have been updated during the identification session.
+Note that the customer's data might have been updated during the identification session.

 abortedThe customer aborted the identification process.
-The customer can still video-identify using the same URL.
+They can retry using the same URL.

 canceledThe provider canceled the video identification.
-The customer should video-identify again using the same URL.
+The customer should retry using the same URL.

 failedThe identification was unsuccessful.
 You cannot onboard the customer or offer any banking services to them.